studiozeroseven/epicstar/docs/project-plan.md

-# GitHub-to-OneDev Sync Service - Development Plan
+# epicstar - Development Plan

 ## Executive Summary

-This document outlines the comprehensive development plan for building an automated GitHub-to-OneDev repository synchronization service.
+This document outlines the comprehensive development plan for building epicstar, an automated repository synchronization service.
 The service will automatically clone starred GitHub repositories into a private OneDev Git instance.

 **Project Duration**: Estimated 8-12 weeks (depending on team size and OneDev API complexity)